 - Advanced security, role-based access controls, and audit logs.

 To interact with the Azure Databricks service, use the Databricks Workspace interface in a web browser or the command-line interface (CLI).
-Access the Databricks CLI from any platform that supports Python 2.7.9 to 3.6.

-The reference implementation uses notebooks to execute tasks in sequence.
+This architecture uses notebooks to execute tasks in sequence.
 Each notebook stores intermediate data artifacts (training, test, scoring, or results data sets) to the same data store as the input data.
 The goal is to make it easy for you to use it as needed in your particular use case.
 In practice, you would connect your data source to your Azure Databricks instance for the notebooks to read and write directly back into your storage.

 Monitor job execution through the Databricks user interface, the data store, or the Databricks CLI as necessary.
 Monitor the cluster using the event log and other metrics that Databricks provides.